TomaszRewak/CoroutineDispatcher/README.md

 dispatcher.Start();
 ```

-(Please excuse the amount of lambdas used in those examples - it's easier to create simple and compact snippets this way)
+(Please excuse the amount of lambdas used in those examples - it's just easier to create simple and compact snippets this way)

 The `CoroutineDispatcher` (of course) also provides support for dispatching asynchronous operations.